AuroraDAO/idex-api-docs/README.md

 There are no floating point values in the trade functions, you must adjust your number values which represent token quantities to the level of precision that the token uses. i.e. If you are filling an order with 1 of a token that uses 8 decimal places for precision, you must supply the value 100000000.
 To find out what amount of precision is used by the desired token, use the `returnCurrencies` API call.

+If the type `uint256` is given as a parameter for any property of the JSON payloads, it is recommended you use a string to represent it.

 If you are having issues producing the correct signature, review the `Exchange.sol` file for the actual Solidity code which validates them.

 Tips for success: